 DX8:PID's beginning with one of the following prefixes: HS, HH, HT, HE, HA, HO, HM, HR DX7:PID's beginning with the following prefix: HA JRP9503/JPR9309:PID's beginning with the following prefix: TM

 We apologize for this inconvenience.
 Horizon disclaims all liability and warranties for any consumer failing to act upon this product bulletin.
 Always check your transmitter and equipment prior to each flight.

-The 6-channel DX6i uses the same full-range DSMX® technology found in the Spektrum™ DX8 and includes an impressive list of programming features for both airplanes and helicopters that are simple to access and use.
+The 6-channel DX6i transmitter uses the same full-range DSMX® technology found in the Spektrum™ DX8 radio and includes an impressive list of programming features for both airplanes and helicopters that are simple to access and use.
 It comes with the AR6210 DSMX 6-channel receiver that is robust enough to use in large models yet compact enough to fit in many park flyers.
-The DX6i is also compatible with all existing Spektrum aircraft receivers.
-Whatever kind of flying you do, the DX6i can be adapted to most any model in your existing collection that requires six channels or less.
+The DX6i transmitter is also compatible with all existing Spektrum aircraft receivers.
+Whatever kind of flying you do, the DX6i transmitter can be adapted to most any model in your existing collection that requires six channels or less.